Google Safety Center Redesign

 Overview

 Google's safety and privacy information was scattered across dozens of product pages, help centers, and policy documents.
-There was no single, coherent destination for users who wanted to understand Google safety features.
-The Safety Center needed to become that destination: a unified, authoritative resource spanning Google's entire product ecosystem, from Search and Gmail to Nest and YouTube.
+The Safety Center needed to be a unified, authoritative resource spanning Google's entire product ecosystem, from Search and Gmail to Nest and YouTube.
+Every product had its own marketing team with unique priorities, and legal had final say over what could be said about each one.

 My role